-- supplementary documents, local and national guidance. - b) Car parking should be considered as an integral part of the overall design of the scheme.
-Development proposals should consider the following key principles in the design, to address car parking issues: - Ensure car parking is usable, safe and secure - Avoid car parking dominating the street-scene - Use discreet and innovative solutions, to deliver a suitable mix of car parking - Ensure it does not impede cycling infrastructure - Integrate sustainable urban drainage wherever possible. - c) For residential developments: - Meet any defined parking standards, as set out in guidance, unless there is a strong reason that this cannot be met - Designated parking locations must be convenient for residents - Communal parking areas must be safe and attractive, use appropriate materials, lighting and landscaping features and include sufficient levels of overlooking, be small enough to retain a courtyard feel, and incorporate convenient pedestrian linkages to properties - Streets should be wide enough to accommodate the likely levels and positions of on-street parking - Dwellings with on-plot parking should provide an external charging point, sufficient to enable over-night charging for electric vehicles.
+- a) All new developments, including changes of use, which generate a demand for car parking or servicing, will be required to make provision to meet such demand, (either on site or offsite) including for those with disabilities, appropriate to the scale and nature of the development, having regard to road safety considerations and any parking standards set out in supplementary documents, local and national guidance. - b) Car Parking should be considered as an integral part of the overall design of the scheme.
+Development proposals should consider the following key principles in the design, to address car parking issues: - Ensure car parking is usable, safe and secure - Avoid car parking dominating the street-scene - Use discreet and innovative solutions, to deliver a suitable mix of car parking

+- Ensure it does not impede cycling infrastructure - c) For Residential developments: - Meet any defined parking standards, as set out in guidance, unless there is a strong reason that this cannot be met - Designated parking locations must be convenient for residents - Communal parking areas must be safe and attractive, use appropriate materials, lighting and landscaping features and include sufficient levels of overlooking, be small enough to retain a courtyard feel, and incorporate convenient pedestrian linkages to properties - Streets should be wide enough to accommodate the likely levels and positions of on-street parking - Dwellings with on-plot parking, should provide an external charging point, sufficient to enable over-night charging, for electric vehicles.
 For developments with communal parking areas, such as apartments, a proportion of the un-allocated parking spaces should have the capacity to easily retrofit a recharge point for communal use - Car free housing developments will be positively considered in suitable locations, such as the city centre and close to transport interchanges - d) All development proposals should ensure that emergency and refuse vehicles are not impeded by car parking - e) Within commercial, industrial and non-residential developments, adequate provision should be made for parking, servicing and loading, without having an impact on the operational effectiveness of development and safe movement of people, vehicles and goods.
 Car parking spaces should also have the capacity to easily retrofit a recharge point for communal use

-Future Minerals and Waste Needs
+Chapter 17 Future Minerals and Waste Needs